Qqwy/elixir-specify/README.md

 ### Mandatory Fields

-Notice that since the `;lullaby`-field is mandatory, if it is not defined in any of the configuration sources, an error will be thrown:
+Notice that since the `:lullaby`-field is mandatory, if it is not defined in any of the configuration sources, an error will be thrown:

 ```elixir
 Cosette.CastleOnACloud.load